Tim-Adcoder/PWA--Text-Editor/README.md

 ## Usage

-The Github repository can be viewed via this link,
-The deployed application can be viewed via this link,
+The Github repository can be viewed via this link, https://tim-adcoder.github.io/PWA--Text-Editor/ The deployed application can be viewed via this Heroku link, https://desolate-wave-52416.herokuapp.com/